Did you know I have an updated version of this post for 2020!?!

 How can higher education teach students how to be positive and active members of an online campus community?

 For many college campuses, today marks the start of the 13-14 academic year.
 This past weekend was surely filled with campus events, questioning but caring parents, and bookstore purchases.
 It also marked a significant transition point for new freshman students.
-The goodbyes to families and old friends, as well as introductions to new roommates and classmates is the start to the transformative years of the college experience.
+The goodbyes to families and old friends, as well as introductions to new roommates and classmates, is the start of the transformative years of the college experience.

 Welcome weekend typically involves some type of orientation program, with some universities providing more formal programs than others.
-These usually required sessions are developed to ease new students into the campus community, providing freshman with what administrators believe to be the critical components of student success.
+These usually required sessions are developed to ease new students into the campus community, providing freshmen with what administrators believe to be the critical components of student success.

 But something very important is being forgotten in the new student orientation schedule, how to be a digital student leader.

 Sure social media has been interwoven into the daily lives of high school and college students for years, but that does not mean these students have ever received formal direction on how to fully utilize social media tools.
-It is our job as educators to teach digital skills in posting decision-making, platform tools and professional branding.
+It is our job as educators to teach digital skills in posting decision-making, platform tools, and professional branding.
 Together these formulate a plan for student digital identity education.

 Below I include a portion of a larger student success paper for my California Lutheran University doctoral program in Higher Educational Leadership.
 The full paper can be found here: Student Digital Identity Education.
 Social media has power in transitioning new students to campus.
 I offer guidance on how to harness social media tools in a multiphase comprehensive educational and outreach strategy, through the lens of providing student digital identity education.

 This will begin as soon as a new student is accepted to the university, heightened at new student orientation, and continued throughout the course of the freshman year.
-The three components that make up the proposed student success initiative is called Digital Identity Education for First Year Students which includes:
+The three components that make up the proposed student success initiative is called Digital Identity Education for First-Year Students which includes: